rayhaanalykhan/UIAppUtils/README.md

     The function handles all authorization statuses and shows appropriate alert messages for all cases (not determine, first-time denied, previously denied, restricted, and unknown).

     ```swift
-    AppUtils.checkMediaPermission(mediaType: .video) { granted in // video or audio permission
+    UIAppUtils.checkMediaPermission(mediaType: .video) { granted in // video or audio permission
         if granted {
             print("Camera access granted.")
         } else {